 Reduced Pancreatic Cancer

-Stevia contains antioxidant compounds such as kaempferol that reduce pancreatic cancer risks (13).
+Stevia contains antioxidant compounds such as kaempferol that could potentially reduce pancreatic cancer risks (13).

 Better Children’s Health